r-luna/react-simple-captcha/README.md

 ### Props

-The Props mirror the Route params detailed further below with the exception of this brief list:
+The Props largely mirror the JSON payload detailed further below with the exception of this brief list:

 | Prop       | Type   | Default          | Description |
 | ----------- | ------ | ---------------- | ----------- |